-Dr. Estella Leopold Rachel Carson Forum 2010 Keynote Speaker A Nisqually Morning (continued) Barham selected slough sedge for the area because it can survive in both full sunlight and shade.
-The ongoing restoration seeks to establish different habitat types in different parts of the refuge and this area, just north of the twin barns, is slated to feature shrub or forested wetland in the future.
+Dr. Estella Leopold Rachel Carson Forum 2010 Keynote Speaker A Nisqually Morning (continued) Project coordinator, Jesse Barham selected slough sedge for the area because it can survive in both full sunlight and shade.

+Kathleen Saul The ongoing restoration seeks to establish different habitat types in different parts of the refuge and this area, just north of the twin barns, is slated to feature shrub or forested wetland in the future.
 Barham mentioned that high tides occasionally bring saltwater into the planting area but not enough to adversely affect the freshwater plants that he hopes will survive there.
 Plantings such as this one have been part of an intensive effort to restore the Nisqually delta to the vibrant estuary that it once was.
 One hundred years ago, a dike was built and much of the land was devoted to agriculture.
 After years of careful planning, a key part of restoration took place in October of 2009 when several backhoes breached the dike to allow tidal waters to enter the refuge.
 This instantaneously increased the southern Salish Sea's salt marsh habitat by 50%.
 Over the next several years, more plantings will take place, hydrology will be monitored, and wildlife will be tallied so adjustments in the restoration can be made.
 MES students Lisa Belleveau and Heather Allgood, spent the summer as interns at the refuge and continue to assist with all of this important monitoring.
 The restoration is a cooperative effort between the US Fish and Wildlife Service, the Nisqually Indian Tribe and Ducks Unlimited.
-It has also been made possible by a \$2.7 million federal stimulus grant.
+It has also been

+Chris Holcolmb made possible by a \$2.7 million federal stimulus grant.
 Many construction workers were busy building the new boardwalk as the volunteers planted.
 Jesse Barham, mentioned that volunteers may be called upon in January to plant willow stakes.
 The Nisqually restoration continues to be carefully monitored and planned.
 Witnessing the changing landscape and the way salmon and other wildlife use it will be exciting for everybody.
-The MES Student Organization (continued)

-The organization, renamed again this year to MESA (Master of Environmental Studies Association), is back this year with a team of four new coordinators.
-Two are returning for their second year - Melanie Hagen Kincaid and Stephanie Blumhagen, and the other two are starting their first years in the program - Matt Ritter and Kate Trzebiatowski.
+The MES Student Organization (continued) mental Studies Association), is back with a team of three new coordinators.
+Two are returning for their second year - Melanie Hagen Kincaid and Stephanie Blumhagen, and the third is starting his first year in the program - Matt Ritter.
+MESA is seeking to recruit a fourth coordinator.
 They are working to develop MESA's service, outreach, and professional development opportunities.
-Meetings take place every other Thursday in the Graduate Student Lounge.
-Their first meeting of the year focused on selecting a speaker for the Rachel Carson Forum, forming committees, and brainstorming fundraising ideas.
-They plan to finalize the date for the 2011 Rachel Carson forum at their next meeting.
-The next meeting will also form a committee to distribute approximately \$1,000 for student conference/educational/ professional development activities to GAEA members.
-The committee will be charged with determining the procedures to apply and criteria to base awards.
+Meetings take place every other Thursday in the Graduate Student Lounge - Lab I 3023.
+Their first meeting of the year focused on selecting a speaker for the Rachel Carson Forum, forming committees, and brainstorming fundraising and social event ideas.
+Meetings also involve discussions regarding the distribution of MESA funds, currently approximately \$1,000 for student conference/ educational/professional development activities to members.
+They will determine the procedures to apply and criteria to base awards.
 We all look forward to MESA's future contributions to the culture of environmental awareness on the Evergreen campus and broader community.